junegunn/fzf/README.md

 ### bash

-Fuzzy completion can be triggered if the word before the cursor ends with the trigger sequence which is by default `**`.
+Fuzzy completion for files and directories can be triggered if the word before the cursor ends with the trigger sequence which is by default `**`.

 - `COMMAND [DIRECTORY/][FUZZY_PATTERN]**<TAB>`